josephgarnier/cpp-starter-project-cmake/README.md

 cpack --debug --verbose --config build/CPackConfig.cmake && timeout /t 3 > NUL && del /a /f /s /q bin/_CPack_Packages
 ```

-Use the following commands to **execute the binary built** as executable:
+Use the following commands to **execute the binaries built** as executable:

 ```bash
 # execute the main binary executable (on Linux/MacOS)